rtomayko/rack-cache/doc/configuration.markdown

 If any of these headers are present in the request, the response is considered private and will not be cached _unless_ the response is explicitly marked public (e.g., `Cache-Control: public`).

+### `allow_reload`

+A boolean specifying whether reload requests sent by the client should be honored by the cache.
+When this option is enabled (`rack-cache.allow_reload` is `true`), requests that include a `Cache-Control: no-cache` header cause the cache to discard anything it has stored for the request and ask that the response be fully generated.

+Most browsers include a `Cache-Control: no-cache` header when the user performs a "hard refresh" (e.g., holding `Shift` while clicking the "Refresh" button).

+*IMPORTANT: Enabling this option globally allows all clients to break your cache.*

+### `allow_revalidate`

+A boolean specifying whether revalidate requests sent by the client should be honored by the cache.
+When this option is enabled (`rack-cache.allow_revalidate` is `true`), requests that include a `Cache-Control: max-age=0` header cause the cache to assume its copy of the response is stale, resulting in a conditional GET / validation request to be sent to the server.

+Most browsers include a `Cache-Control: max-age=0` header when the user performs a refresh (e.g., clicking the "Refresh" button).

+*IMPORTANT: Enabling this option globally allows all clients to break your cache.*

 ### `cache_key`